sonjageorgievska/current/proposals/GREEN.md

  - **Investments**

-Check that the Bank NLeSC uses is climate friendly or switch to a bank like Triodos.
+Check that the Bank NLeSC uses is climate friendly or switch to a bank like Triodos or ASN.
 Same for other financial service providers.